 Sprint tag to your tasks can help clarify imminent action items.

-Having an integration with Github works perfectly for a Scrum workflow, since being able to push and fork into different environments is essential for the development process.
+Integrating with Github is perfect for a Scrum workflow since being able to push and fork into different environments is essential for the development process.
 GitHub lets you track issues, commits, and really anything you need to know about a task within the task’s activity log.
 This makes it easier to keep track of the Status of a development task.

 Start and Due Dates